 In the past, I would have expected them to engage a recruitment agency who would want a job specification and a fee, and time to pull together a shortlist.
 But times have changed.
 This time, Brian asked me about the type of people I was looking for, and we boiled it down to a few keywords.
 Brian tapped them into a search box on LinkedIn, and next thing I knew we had 100 LinkedIn profiles printed out.
 Two hours later we had whittled them down to a top 10 that I would interview by phone.

 The following day I phoned the candidates, then I made my decisions and the job was done.

 The winners had good LinkedIn profiles that contained the keywords I was searching on.
 Their profiles were full enough to be used as a general-purpose CV.
 Finally, they were compelling enough to catch my eye when we went through that initial scan.

-Anyway I am happy to tell you the project reset worked.
-The new team gelled quickly, and before long we were hitting our milestones and winning over the skeptics.
+Anyway, I am happy to tell you the project reset worked.
+The winning team gelled quickly, and before long we were hitting our milestones and winning over the skeptics.
 Furthermore, we forged a new plan that everyone supported, and we delivered it on time and within budget, thanks to a huge amount of dedicated effort from hundreds of people, and considerable forbearance from our customers.

 So that’s the story of just one project.
 What are the main take-aways for someone looking for a better job today?
 Here are my four top tips:

 Have you listed all your key skills on your LinkedIn profile?
 Do you have endorsements from past colleagues?
-Is your career history short and snappy, and yet full enough to show good detail about recent successes?
+Is your career history short and snappy, and yet full enough to show good detail about recent successes of winning team?
 Does it look good in a two-minute glance, and in a detailed read-through?

 Do you have any points to add from your own experience?
 Please leave a comment below.